Updated 2024-12-06: Updated both scripts, using newer suricata-update from get-go, updated classification.config, some minor adjusting of content.

 Be sure to “chmod +x /root/suricataupdate.sh

-Create Suricata-Update Folder for Yaml/Conf Files
+Create a Folder for Suricata-Update Yaml/Conf Files

 Let’s create the folder and run a command to create our default Suricata-Update conf files.